• Skip to main content

 Sleep becomes lighter.
 Sleep architecture changes in midlife, with women spending more time in lighter sleep stages.
 A bladder signal that would have been ignored during deep sleep in your 30s may now be enough to wake you up in midlife.

 Pelvic floor changes contribute.
 The connection between the pelvic floor and nighttime urination is less obvious than the daytime connection but equally real.
 A pelvic floor that is poorly coordinated or holds tension can affect how the bladder signals at night and how well the body manages the transition between sleep and waking.
+This connection is explained in more detail in what happens to your pelvic floor after 40.

 The Pelvic Floor Connection Most Women Don’t Know About